cybaker/flutter_joybuttons/README.md

 Between the outer buttons, the area between buttons that allows multiple button activation is customizeable by simultaneousOverlapScale.
 A value of 0.0 means no overlap area so only single buttons are activated while pressing in the outer area.
 A value of 1.0 means that the overlap is 100% into the adjacent buttons, so there are always multiple activations while pressing in the outer area.
 The default value is 0.4.

-Center button scale is the size of the center

 ## API Customizations
 - buttonWidgets: the List<Widget> defining each button.
 Button widget can be custom - background color, shape, size, and text, any Flutter UI widget.
-- simultaneousOverlapScale from 0.0 (alone) to 1.0 (always with an adjacent) or alone and with an adjacent (default of about 0.4)
+- simultaneousOverlapScale from 0.0 (alone) to 1.0 (always with an adjacent) or alone and with an adjacent (default of about 0.4).
-- centerButtonScale: from 0.0 to 1.0, the relative size of the center circle defining the center press area.
-1.0 covers all the buttons.
+- centerButton: a Widget for the center button.
 - centerButtonOutput: List<int> defines what to report when the center button is pressed.
 The integers represent the position of buttonWidgets pressed.